Software Engineering: A Modern Approach

 5.1 Introduction

-John Ousterhout’s statement that opens this chapter provides an excellent definition for software design.
-Although not explicitly stated, he assumes that when we talk about design, we are indeed seeking a solution to a particular problem.
+John Ousterhout’s statement that opens this chapter provides an excellent definition of software design.
+Although not explicitly stated, it assumes that when we talk about design, we are indeed seeking a solution to a particular problem.
 In Software Engineering, this problem consists of implementing a system that meets the functional and non-functional requirements defined by the customers—or Product Owner/Manager, to use modern terms.
 Subsequently, Ousterhout suggests how we should proceed to come up with this solution: we must decompose, i.e., break down the initial problem, which may be quite complex, into smaller parts.
-Finally, the statement imposes a restriction on this decomposition: it must allow each part of the project to be solved or implemented independently.
+The statement then imposes a restriction on this decomposition: it must allow each part of the project to be solved or implemented independently.

 This definition may give the impression that design is a simple activity.
-However, when designing software, we have to contend with a significant adversary: the complexity that characterizes modern software systems.
-For this reason, Ousterhout emphasizes that problem decomposition is a fundamental challenge not only in Software Engineering but also in Computer Science!
+However, when designing software, we have to contend with a significant adversary: the complexity of modern software systems.
+For this reason, Ousterhout emphasizes that problem decomposition is a fundamental challenge not only in software engineering but also in computer science.

 In summary, the primary objective of software design is to decompose a problem into smaller parts.
-Additionally, these parts should be implemented independently.
-Finally, and equally important, it should be possible to handle them at a higher level of abstraction.
-While their implementation might be challenging and complex for the developers directly involved in this task, the created abstraction should be simple to use for other developers.
+These parts should be implementable independently and, equally importantly, should be manageable at a higher level of abstraction.
+Although their implementation might be challenging for the developers directly involved in this task, the created abstractions should be simple for other developers to use.

 5.1.1 Example

-To illustrate this discussion on software design, we will use the example of a compiler.
-The requirements in this case are clear: given a program in a language X it should be converted into a program in a language Y, which is usually the language of a machine.
+To illustrate this discussion of software design, we will use the example of a compiler.
+The requirements in this case are clear: given a program in a language X, it should be converted into a program in a language Y, which is usually the machine’s language.
 However, designing a compiler is not trivial.
-Thus, after years of research, a solution (or design) for implementing compilers was proposed, as illustrated in the following figure.
+After years of research, a solution (or design) for implementing compilers was proposed, as illustrated in the following figure.

-Then, we need to implement a syntax analyzer, which analyzes the tokens and checks if they follow the source language grammar.
-After that, we should transform the list of tokens into a hierarchical structure, known as Abstract Syntax Tree (AST).
-Finally, we have to implement the semantic analyzer, which is used to detect, for example, type errors; and the code generator, which converts the program’s AST to a lower-level language that can be executed by a given hardware or virtual machine.
+Next, we need to implement a syntax analyzer, which analyzes the tokens and checks if they follow the source language grammar.
+After that, we transform the list of tokens into a hierarchical structure, known as an Abstract Syntax Tree (AST).
+Finally, we implement the semantic analyzer, which is used to detect, for example, type errors; and the code generator, which converts the program’s AST to a lower-level language that can be executed by a given hardware or virtual machine.

-This description, although simple, makes clear the objective of software design: to decompose a problem into smaller parts.
-That is, in our example, we have to design and implement a lexical analyzer, a syntax analyzer, a semantic analyzer, and a code generator.
-In fact, there are many challenges in each of these tasks, but we are closer to a solution than when we started to think about the compiler design.
+This description, although simple, clearly illustrates the objective of software design: to decompose a problem into smaller parts.
+In our example, we have to design and implement a lexical analyzer, a syntax analyzer, a semantic analyzer, and a code generator.
+While there are many challenges in each of these tasks, we are closer to a solution than when we started to think about the compiler design.

-Continuing with the example, the lexical analyzer implementation may require some effort.
-However, it should be as easy to use as invoking a function that returns the next token of the input file:
+Continuing with the example, the implementation of the lexical analyzer may require some effort.
+However, it should be as easy to use as invoking a function that returns the next token from the input file:

 String token = Scanner.next_token();

-Thus, we were able to encapsulate (or abstract) the complexity of a lexical analyzer into a single function.
+In this way, we have managed to encapsulate (or abstract) the complexity of a lexical analyzer into a single function.

 5.1.2 Topics of Study

 Software design depends on experience and, to some extent, on talent and creativity.
 Despite this, high-quality designs tend to share some properties.
-Thus, we will start by covering desired design properties, such as conceptual integrity, information hiding, cohesion, and coupling.
-After that, we will move our focus to design principles, which are guidelines to ensure that a design meets the mentioned properties.
+Thus, we will begin by covering desired design properties, such as conceptual integrity, information hiding, cohesion, and coupling.
+After that, we will shift our focus to design principles, which are guidelines for ensuring that a design meets the aforementioned properties.
 It is also possible to use a quantitative approach, based on metrics, to evaluate design properties.
-Thus, to conclude the chapter, we will study metrics to assess cohesion, coupling, and complexity.
+Thus, to conclude the chapter, we will study metrics for assessing cohesion, coupling, and complexity.

-Notice: The properties and principles discussed in this chapter apply to object-oriented designs.
-That is, the assumption is that we are dealing with systems implemented (or that will be implemented) in programming languages such as Java, C++, C#, Python, Go, Ruby, TypeScript, etc. Surely, some of the covered topics apply to structured designs (using languages such as C) or to functional designs (using languages such as Haskell, Elixir, Erlang, or Clojure).
-But it’s not our goal to provide complete coverage of the design aspects in such cases.
+Note: The properties and principles discussed in this chapter apply to object-oriented designs.
+That is, we assume we are dealing with systems implemented (or that will be implemented) in programming languages such as Java, C++, C#, Python, Go, Ruby, and TypeScript.
+While some of the covered topics apply to structured designs (using languages such as C) or to functional designs (using languages such as Haskell, Elixir, Erlang, and Clojure), it’s not our goal to provide complete coverage of the design aspects in such cases.

 5.2 Conceptual Integrity

 Conceptual integrity is a design property proposed by Frederick Brooks—the same professor behind Brooks’ Law, as we mentioned in Chapter 1.
-The property was articulated in 1975 in the first edition of his book, The Mythical Man-Month (link).
-Brooks argues that software should not be a collection of features without coherence and cohesion.
-Thus, conceptual integrity facilitates system usage and comprehension.
-For example, when we follow this property, a user familiar with one part of a system feels comfortable using another part as the features and user interface remain consistent.
+Brooks articulated this property in 1975 in the first edition of his book, The Mythical Man-Month (link).
+Brooks argues that software should not be a mere collection of features lacking coherence and cohesion.
+Instead, conceptual integrity facilitates system usage and comprehension.
+When we follow this property, a user familiar with one part of a system feels comfortable using another part, as the features and user interface remain consistent.

-To provide a counterexample, let’s assume a system that uses tables to present its results.
-However, depending on the pages where they are used, these tables have different layouts in terms of font sizes, the use of bold, line spacing, etc. Additionally, in some tables, we can sort the data by clicking on the column titles, but in other tables this feature is not available.
-Finally, the values representing prices are shown in different currencies.
-In some tables, they refer to euros; in other tables, they refer to dollars.
-These issues denote a lack of conceptual integrity and, as we have stated, add accidental complexity to the system’s use and understanding.
+To provide a counterexample, let’s consider a system that uses tables to present its results.
+However, depending on the pages where they are used, these tables have different layouts in terms of font sizes, the use of bold, line spacing, etc. In some tables, users can sort the data by clicking on the column titles, but in others, this feature is not available.
+Moreover, the values representing prices are shown in different currencies: in some tables, they refer to euros; in others, they refer to dollars.
+These issues denote a lack of conceptual integrity and, as a result, add accidental complexity to the system’s use and understanding.

-In the first edition of his book, Brooks emphatically defended the principle, stating on page 42 that:
+In the first edition of his book, Brooks emphatically defended the principle, stating on page 42:

 Conceptual integrity is the most important consideration in system design.
 It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.

-In 1995, in a commemorative edition marking the 20th anniversary of the book (link, page 257), Brooks again defended the principle, with even more emphasis:
+Twenty years later, in a commemorative edition marking the 20th anniversary of the book (link, page 257), Brooks reaffirmed the principle with even greater conviction:

 Today I am more convinced than ever.
 Conceptual integrity is central to product quality.